Affiliate links on Android Authority may earn us a commission. Learn more.

 iPhone won't turn off?
 Here's what you need to do

-If your iPhone won't turn off, then try things like force-restarting the phone, enabling Assistive Touch in the iOS Accessibility settings, or wiping and resetting the phone to factory settings.
-If those suggestions don't work, it is likely a hardware problem requiring an appointment to visit Dr. Apple Store Genius.
+If your iPhone won't turn off, try force restarting the phone, enabling Assistive Touch in the iOS Accessibility settings, or wiping and resetting the phone to factory settings.
+If those suggestions don't work, it is likely a hardware problem that requires repair.

 JUMP TO KEY SECTIONS